slep2-0/WindowsRootkit/README.md

 This is it for the important note.

 This is my most advanced project to date, this is a Kernel-Mode Rootkit, currently it has 4 features.
-(It's day 4/5 of coding it, i'm already miserable lol)

 **REQUIRES WINDOWS DRIVER KIT TO BUILD**